Raj-CSH/Expansion/README.rst

 MacOS/Linux, or ``python -m`` on Windows.
 If that fails, try changing ``pip`` to ``pip3``, or use the ``--user`` argument just before ``expansion_raj_csh``.

-Docs
+Documentation
 ~~~~

-Documentation can be found at the `Github Pages <https://raj-csh.github.io/expansion>`__
+Documentation can be found at the `Github Pages <https://raj-csh.github.io/expansion>`__,
-for this repository.
+or the `Readthedocs page <https://expansion-raj-csh.readthedocs.io/en/latest/>`__ for this repository.

 Examples
 ~~~~~~~~